Pressio/SHAW/docs/src/build_stepbystep.rst

    bash build_tpls.sh ${WORKDIR} openmp

-This script will fetch, build and install inside ``WORKDIR/tpls`` all TPLs needed: Kokkos-core, Kokkos-kernelas and yaml-cpp.
+This script will fetch, build and install inside ``WORKDIR/tpls`` all TPLs needed: Kokkos-core, Kokkos-kernels and yaml-cpp.

 ..
 Attention::

-   This will build Kokkos for host-only use with the OpenMP backend but **without** any architecture specifications.
+   This builds Kokkos with only the OpenMP backend and **without** any architecture specifications.
 This is on purpose, because this step is meant to be as generic and simple as possible to get you started quickly.
 If you want to customize things, read more on the `Kokkos github <https://github.com/kokkos>`_.